jdevoo/twecoll/README.md

 * .gml: extension of edgelist file (nodes and edges)
 * .f: friends data (fdat)

 Twecoll uses oauth and has been updated to support the 1.1 version of the Twitter REST API.
-Register your own copy of twecoll on http://dev.twitter.com and copy the consumer key and secret to .twecoll in two separate rows.
-Place that file in your home directory.
+Register your own copy of twecoll on http://dev.twitter.com and copy the consumer key and secret.

-The first time you run a twecoll command, it will retrieve the oauth token and secret.
+The first time you run a twecoll command, it will ask you for the key and secret.
+Then it will retrieve the oauth token.
 Follow the instructions on the console.

 ## Examples